 What Should I Do After a Dog Bite Situation?

 If you or a loved one has been bitten by a dog, you should always get medical attention right away.
-It’s in your best interests to make sure that your injuries are addressed immediately.
+It’s in your best interest to make sure that your injuries are addressed immediately.
 In some cases, you will need to get a rabies vaccination quickly too.
 Dog bites are particularly prone to infection, so getting treatment right away is essential.

 After you have addressed any emergency circumstances, remember: you likely have a right to financial damages for the injury, and your dog bite settlement could be bigger than you think.
 Protect your legal rights by taking these five steps: